-Volunteers are able to check out temperature and dissolved oxygen meters from the School of Public and Environmental Affairs in Bloomington, Soil and Water Conservation District offices in Elkhart, Fulton, Kosciusko, LaGrange, Marshall, and Steuben Counties, and Merry Lea Environmental Learning Center (Figure 20).
+Volunteers can check out temperature and dissolved oxygen meters from the School of Public and Environmental Affairs in Bloomington, Soil and Water Conservation District offices in Elkhart, Fulton, Kosciusko, LaGrange, Marshall, and Steuben Counties, and Merry Lea Environmental Learning Center (Figure 20).

-From 2019-2022, 253 dissolved oxygen and temperature profiles were made on 22 different lakes (Figure 19).
-In 2022, 87 profile measurements were collected, overtaking the previous highest number in program history in 2016 of 84.
+From 2023-2024, 123 dissolved oxygen and temperature profiles were made on 15 different lakes (Figure 19).
+More profiles were taken on fewer lakes in 2023 compared to 2024, however we have less participation in this program than the peak in the mid-2010s.
 Dissolved oxygen and temperature profiles can yield very useful information and can indicate: